First production engines for Stovl F-35B readied as service-release tests get underway

 Pratt & Whitney is starting initial service-release tests of the short-takeoff/vertical-landing (Stovl) F135 version as it closes on the final phases of engine development for the F-35 Joint Strike Fighter.
 The start of Stovl proving runs at the company’s West Palm Beach, Fla., test site comes as Pratt begins a steady ramp-up of engine production for Lockheed Martin’s Fort Worth assembly line.
 Three production conventional-takeoff-and-landing and carrier version (CTOL/CV) F135s have ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "P&W Enters Home Stretch Of Engine Development For Stovl F-35B".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "P&W Enters Home Stretch Of Engine Development For Stovl F-35B".